RasaHQ/financial-demo/README.md

 ## Appendix B: Manual Cleanup of AWS resources

-Sometimes things do not clean up properly, and you need to do a manual cleanup in the **AWS console**:
+Sometimes things do not clean up properly and you will need to do a manual cleanup in the **AWS console**:

-- **CloudFormation**: Try to delete all the stacks in reverse order as they were created by the eksctl command.
+**CloudFormation**: Try to delete all the stacks in reverse order as they were created by the eksctl command.

-- When a stack fails to delete due to dependencies, you have two options:
+When a stack fails to delete due to dependencies, you have two options:

   - Select to retain the resources that have dependency errors. (**NOT RECOMMENDED**)